-We all know that one part of the scary movie: the beautiful, innocent girl walks slowly and hesitantly into that dark house, alone and unarmed.
+We all know that one part of the scary movie: the innocent girl walks slowly into that dark house, alone and unarmed.
 “Don’t go in there!
 What are you doing?!” everyone screams at the television.
-That theatrical “third wall” has never been quite so unnerving.
-She’s about to make a terrible mistake, and all you can do is watch (and shove popcorn in your mouth).
+She’s about to make a terrible mistake, and all you can do is watch (well, and shove popcorn in your mouth).

 Mistake #1: Renting Sight Unseen

 Given San Antonio’s recent popularity, many new residents are tempted to jump the gun on a property they haven't seen.
 But, no matter how enticing the online listing appears...please, please do not sign a lease without physically visiting the property.
 These photos can be outdated or downright deceiving.
 A unit may look fantastic online, yet appear completely different in person (not to mention the potential for scary odors).

 Mistake #2: Forgetting To Check the Details.

 In the excitement of finding a place you love, it's easy to gloss over the details.
 However, several seemingly smaller factors might actually make a huge difference in the long run.
 Don’t overrule “small inconveniences” too quickly.
 A long commute, malfunctioning appliances, or nonexistent storage space might just end up driving you insane down the road.

 Some landlords care about their properties and their tenants.
 They are quick to take calls, fix leaking toilets, and send out pest control.
 Unfortunately, other landlords see their tenants as “just another cash source” and treat them as such.
 We suggest doing some detective work before you sign a rental agreement.
 Conduct a Google search, contact previous tenants, and check with the Better Business Bureau to see if any complaints have been made against the landlord or property management company.
 After all, the last thing you want is to be in a long-term fight with your landlord for the duration of your rental.

 Mistake #4: Failing To Get Everything In Writing